the-artinet-project/artinet-sdk/README.md

 Pass your factory function via the `createJSONRPCServer` option during `A2AServer` initialization.

 **Important:** The default `A2AServer` setup automatically adds Express middleware to handle Server-Sent Events (SSE) for `tasks/sendSubscribe` and `tasks/resubscribe`, as well as the `/agent/card` (and `/.well-known/agent.json`) GET endpoints.
 If you are **not** using `A2AServer` and integrating the Jayson server middleware into your own Express application, you **must** implement these SSE and card endpoints yourself to maintain full A2A compliance, especially for streaming functionality.
 See `src/server/lib/express-server.ts` for how the default server handles these routes.

+### Agent Code Deployment (Beta)

+We are excited to introduce new capabilities for deploying agent code directly through the Artinet SDK.
+Currently, a `testDeployment` utility is available for all users to bundle and test their agent logic in a sandboxed environment.

+**BETA USERS!** You'll soon be getting access to full deployment functionalities allowing you to host your agents on the Artinet platform.

+To join the beta waitlist, please email us at humans@artinet.io and stay tuned for more updates!

+Key features include:

+-   **Bundling Agent Code:** The SDK now includes an `esbuild`-based utility (`src/utils/deployment/bundler.ts`) to bundle your agent's JavaScript or TypeScript code and its local dependencies into a single, minified file.
+This is essential for deployment.

+-   **Task Wrapper:** Helper utilities like `taskHandlerProxy` and `fetchResponseProxy` (available in `src/utils/deployment/task-wrapper.ts` and demonstrated in `examples/task-wrapper.js`) are provided to streamline the agent code structure for deployment.
+These wrappers help manage the task context and yield operations within the deployment environment.

+-   **Testing Deployments:** Use the `testDeployment` function (from `src/utils/deployment/test-deployment.ts`) to simulate the deployment of your bundled agent code.
+This function sends your code to a dedicated test endpoint (e.g., `https://agents.artinet.io/test/deploy`), deploys it in a sandboxed environment, and allows you to run test tasks against the provisionally deployed agent.
+This is invaluable for verifying your agent's behavior before full-scale deployment.
+    You can see examples of this in action in `examples/code-deployment.js`, `examples/code-deployment.ts`, and the tests under `tests/deployment.test.ts`.

+-   **New Types:** To support these features, new types for server deployment requests and responses (such as `ServerDeploymentRequestParams`, `ServerDeploymentResponse`) have been added to `src/types/extended-schema.ts`.

 ## Contributing